Magento 2 on Kubernetes – how do I do that?

 • Use bin/magento to pick configuration up from environment variables, and pass it to Magento during Pod initialization.
 It’s mostly the same as configuring a Magento instance via CLI, but automated.
 It takes quite some time, though, to save the configuration, which considerably prolongs the time each Magento Pod takes to start.

 • Modify app/etc/env.php and include it in the container image.
 Since env.php is a regular PHP file that must return an array with the configuration, PHP’s built-in getenv() function is perfect for taking values from the environment during execution, e.g., 'dbname' => getenv('DB_NAME').
-This method ensures Magento can write to the env.php file while adding no extra time during Pod initialization.

 Managing logs